-Behind Chief Craig’s vision was a simple idea: by leveraging technology, the department could move away from reacting to crime and play a much bigger role in interrupting crime in real-time.
+Behind former Chief Craig’s vision was a simple idea: by leveraging technology, the department could move away from reacting to crime and play a much bigger role in interrupting crime in real-time.
 The idea for Project Green Light was born.
 High-definition cameras were installed at gas stations where the highest incidences of crime occurred.
 These cameras transmit their feeds to the Detroit PD's Real-Time Crime Center where analysts, under Sergeant Kari Sloan, use CommandCentral Aware to monitor the video streams and virtually patrol crime hotspots.

 As those in the Real-Time Crime Center learned the new technology, it quickly became clear to first responders in the field, analysts, leadership, and the rest of the team, that they had a new set of resources that could change the way they approached their jobs.

 Building Trust And Changing Perceptions

 As former Chief Craig monitors the program, he's seeing success - citizens feel safer and there's a greater sense of comfort and community in the neighborhoods.
 Businesses in the community want to participate in Project Green Light and departments across the country are trying to learn more about implementing similar programs that leverage similar technologies.